Veslyquix/SRR_FEGBA/Readme.md

 Frey portrait by Thorn
 Norne portrait by MK404
 Athena portrait by Redbean
-Horace portrait by Thorn
+Horace portrait by Garytop
 Etzel portrait by Thorn
 Ymir portrait by Thorn
 Nagi portrait by Thorn
 Cecil portrait by Obsidian_Daddy
-Marisha portrait by Garytop
+Marisha portrait by RedBean
 Warren portrait by Thorn, AthenaBaer
 Yuliya portrait by DonkinDo
 Jubelo portrait by Rohan